emdipressi/DH-199-/High Fidelity/README.md

 ### Usability Test

 I did a usability test with my mom over zoom since she is within the demographics that this project is made for.
 Her comments were helpful in that she liked a continuous scroll with a jump to feature.
 She also would have liked to have seen more pictures throughout the steps, which I tried to do in my next iteration.
+(The comments say there were by me, but this test was conducted via Zoom and I shared my screen over Zoom and made the comments for her, as I figured that would make it easier on her, instead of her learning how to operate on Figma.)